Career: Definitions

 The Oxford English Dictionary defines "career" as a person's "course or progress through life (or a distinct portion of life)".
 This definition relates "career" to a range of aspects of an individual's life, learning, and work.
 "Career" is also frequently understood to relate to the working aspects of an individual's life - as in "career woman", for example.
 A third way in which the term "career" is used describes an occupation or a profession that usually involves specific training and/or formal education, considered to be a person's lifework.
 In this case "a career" is seen as a sequence of related jobs, usually pursued within a single industry or sector: one can speak for example of "a career in education", of "a criminal career" or of "a career in the building trade".
 A career has been defined by organizational behavior researchers as "an individual's work-related and other relevant experiences, both inside and outside of organizations, that form a unique pattern over the individual's life span."

+Some sources refer to career stages, such as "early career", "mid-career", as in the Jim Duggins Outstanding Mid-Career Novelists' Prize, awarded to novelists who have "built a strong reputation and following, and show promise to continue publishing high quality work for years to come", and finally, a "late career" or "later career" stage.

+Other writers in the fields of career development and vocational psychology also define a career differently, beyond a person's paid work.
+For example, this definition has attracted attention in 21st-century literature as it extends the realm of career beyond paid work and includes a range of life domains and activities as part and parcel of career development:quote|Career development involves one's whole life, not just occupation.
+As such, it concerns the whole person… More than that, it concerns him or her in the ever-changing contexts of his or her life.
+The environmental pressures and constraints, the bonds that tie him or her to significant others, responsibilities to children and aging parents, the total structure of one's circumstances are also factors that must be understood and reckoned with.
+In these terms, career development and personal development converge.
+Self and circumstances – evolving, changing, unfolding in mutual interaction – constitute the focus and the drama of career development.

 Etymology

 The word "career" ultimately derives from Latin carrus, referring to a chariot.

 The Online Etymology Dictionary claims the semantic extension whereby "career" came to mean "course of one's public or professional life" appears from 1803.
-It is used in dozens of books published in the year 1800, in reference to Goethe's "literary career," other biographical figures' "business career" and "professional career," so the phrase likely was in regular use by the year 1800.
+It is used in dozens of books published in the year 1800, in reference to Goethe's "literary career", other biographical figures' "business career" and "professional career", so the phrase likely was in regular use by the year 1800.